An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

 \subsection{Annotator Agreement}

-The first stage of analysis is intended to test the level of agreement between the annotators in each case study, and to expose the image properties that promote this agreement.
+The first stage of analysis tests the level of agreement between the annotators in each case study, and exposes the image properties that promote this agreement.

-\citet{Smyth96} presents a method for calculating the lower bound on error that can occur in a set of annotations relative to the (unknown) gold-standard ground-truth.
+\citet{Smyth96} presents a method for calculating the lower bound on error in a set of annotations relative to the (unknown) gold-standard ground-truth.
 This bound is defined to be

-where $A(x,y)$ is the number of annotators that labelled pixel $(x,y)$ as containing the object-of-interest, as defined in Equation \eqref{eq:agreement}.
-The minimum of Equation \eqref{eq:smyth} is reached when all annotators agree and the maximum (which can only ever reach $0.5$) when there is maximum disagreement---when the decision is evenly split---it is therefore a measure closely related to the entropy of the annotators' agreement.
-The minimum acceptable value quoted by the author is $10$\% and as such this measure provides a method to validate the quality of the experimental data used within each case study.
+where $A(x,y)$ is the number of annotators that labelled pixel $(x,y)$ as containing the feature-of-interest, Equation \eqref{eq:agreement}.
+The minimum of Equation \eqref{eq:smyth} is reached when all annotators agree and the maximum (\num{0.5}) when the decisions are evenly split.
+It is therefore closely related to the entropy of the annotators' decisions.
+The maximum value for an acceptable level of experimental data quality suggested by the author is \SI{10}{\percent}.